duplicati/duplicati/README.md

 # Features

 -   Duplicati uses AES-256 encryption (or GNU Privacy Guard) to secure all data before uploading.
-- Initial full backup followed by smaller, incremental updates to save bandwidth and storage.
+-   Only initial backup is with full contents, all additional backups are differential to save bandwidth and storage
 -   Built-in scheduler ensures backups stay up-to-date automatically.
 -   An integrated updater notifies you of new releases.
 -   Encrypted backups can be transferred to destinations like FTP, WebDAV, SSH (SFTP), Amazon S3, and more.
 -   Flexible backup options: back up folders, specific file types (e.g., documents or images), or use custom filters.
 -   Available as a user-friendly application or a command-line tool.
 -   Supports backing up open or locked files using Volume Snapshot Service (VSS) on Windows or Logical Volume Manager (LVM) on Linux.
 -   Advanced options for filters, deletion rules, transfer settings, bandwidth limits, and more.

 # Why Use Duplicati?

 Keep your data safe, store it remotely, and back it up regularly!
 Many backup solutions fail to meet these essential requirements, but Duplicati excels at all three:

 -   **Keep your data safe:** Duplicati uses strong encryption to ensure your data remains private.
 With a secure password, your backup files are safer on a public web server than unencrypted files at home.
 -   **Store your backup remotely:** Protect your data from local disasters like fires by storing backups on remote servers.
 Duplicati supports incremental backups, making it efficient to use distant storage destinations.
 -   **Backup regularly:** Outdated backups are as good as no backups.
 Duplicati's built-in scheduler ensures your backups are always current.
 It also uses compression and incremental backups to save storage and bandwidth.

 # Contributing